richpauloo/rp/content/post/cron/index.md

 You can navigate to this directory to verify that `RScript` lives there, or believe me.

+***

 ## Putting it all together

-Create a `crontab` command linking the time interval (once every minute), `RScript` and `my_script.R`.
-S
+Let's create a `crontab` that runs `my_script.R` once every minute.
+We use `RScript` to run `my_script.R`.
+We add the following line to the crontab file we opened with `crontab -e`:

 ```
+# once every minute, run `my_script.R`
 1 * * * * RScript "my_script.R"
 ```

-In the example above, you need to:
+Note that the first line is just a comment, whereas the second line is the command.
+Moreover, in the example above, you need to:

 1. specify the full path of `RScript`
 2. specify the full path of `my_script.R`

 {{% alert note %}}
 I've found that on the AWS EC2 I'm using, `~/my_script` doesn't work, whereas `/home/richpauloo/my_script.R` does.
 {{% /alert %}}

 ***

-Here's a list of resources I found helpful in writing this short summary:
+Here are some resources I found helpful in writing this short summary:

 1. [Steven Mortimer's blog](https://stevenmortimer.com/automating-r-scripts-with-cron/)
 2. [Geeks for Geeks](https://www.geeksforgeeks.org/crontab-in-linux-with-examples/)